emilienchvt/TinyMarkov/readme.md

 ## Description

+### markov.py
-This is a tiny python3 implementation of a markov chain algorithm to generate text similar to a training corpus.<br>
+implementation of a markov model class. features:
+- training a model on a class
-You'll find the model in markov.py.<br>
+- generating sentences based on the model
-An example available through $ python3 freestyle.py, trained on french music lyrics.<br>
-You can also try to force the algorithm to follow a certain topic with theme.py<br><br>
+- focus the model on a specific topic (given by a word) by applying a similarity factor to the model

+### example1: freestyle:

+generating lyrics from Nekfeu and Georges Brasses, and mixing their models to generate text from the union.

+### example2: theme:

+displaying topic_fit and text generated after several updates of the model to focus on the tocim "famille"

 ## Output freestyle: